Merkoba/Harambe/README.md

 The keys file is read every 60 seconds.

 So keys can be added or removed without having to restart the server.

+The key is used for the web interface too if `require_key` is enabled.